ptripa0/sel-behave/README.md

 Below is the information of planned features and tests:
+\n
 Feature: Test basic operations of d3a.io
+\n

-  Scenario Outline: Validate that a user with invalid credentials is unable to Login to D3A.io application Scenario Outline: Validate that a valid user is able to Login to D3A.io application Scenario Outline: Validate that a logged in user is able to create a project Scenario Outline: Validate that a logged in user can create a simulation
+  Scenario Outline: Validate that a user with invalid credentials is unable to Login to D3A.io application\n Scenario Outline: Validate that a valid user is able to Login to D3A.io application\n Scenario Outline: Validate that a logged in user is able to create a project\n Scenario Outline: Validate that a logged in user can create a simulation\n